psmuts/devart-template/project_posts/2014-10-03-Exhibition-Details.md

 ![Image1](../project_images/installation_view_1.png "Exhibition View")
 ![Image1](../project_images/installation_view_2.png "Exhibition View")

-On the implementation side, the installation only requires an Internet connected computer and a projector.
-The browser will connect to the project backend via http and a REST API implemented using Bottle and running on Google App Engine.
+On the implementation side, the installation requires an Internet connected computer and a projector.
+The browser will connect to the project backend via http and access a REST API implemented using Bottle and running on Google App Engine to continually update and words and generate sentences.